VarunPius/ReferenceCheatsheets/systems/Docker/Docker.md

   docker-compose up --build
   ```

+You can also build your containers from custom location and custom Dockerfile.
+These are added and described later.

 ## Create volume
 Docker containers are stateless.
 So, if you use a Containerized MySQL, then you will lose all your saved Data once you restart the container.
 One way to avoid the issue is to create a docker volume and attach it to your MySQL container.
 Here are the commands to create a MySQL container including attached volume in your local machine:
 The following command will create the volume in your local machine which you can connect with MySQL container later: